neomatrix369/awesome-ai-ml-dl/examples/nlp-java-jvm/images/java/opennlp/README.md

 ## Goals

-- Download and install the Apache OpenNLP tool
+- Run the Docker container containing the Apache OpenNLP tool by using `./docker-runner --runContainer`
-- (optional) Switch to GraalVM (polyglot JVM i.e. GraalVM JDK Community version from Oracle Labs)
+- Run in GraalVM mode inside the docker container by using `switchToGraal` at the prompt (polyglot JVM i.e. GraalVM JDK Community version from Oracle Labs) (optional)
-- Run a number of NLP actions to explore the Apache OpenNLP tool
+- Run a number of NLP actions to explore the Apache OpenNLP tool shown below in the [Exploring NLP concepts](#exploring-nlp-concepts) section

-## Scripts provided

-**Go to [the previous folder](../opennlp) to find the below scripts.**

-- [opennlp.sh](./opennlp.sh): download and install the Apache OpenNLP tool into the `shared` folder
-- [detectLanguage.sh](./detectLanguage.sh): Detecting language in a single line text or article (see [legend of language abbreviations](https://www.apache.org/dist/opennlp/models/langdetect/1.8.3/README.txt) used).
-- [detectSentence.sh](./detectSentence.sh): Detecting sentences in a single line text or article.
-- [nameFinder.sh](./nameFinder.sh): Finding person name, organization name, date, time, money, location, percentage information in a single line text or article.
-- [tokenizer.sh](./tokenizer.sh): Tokenise a line of text or an article into it’s smaller components (i.e. words, punctuation, numbers).
-- [parser.sh](./parser.sh): Parse a line of text or an article and identify groups of words or phrases that go together (see [Penn Treebank tag set](https://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html) for legend of token types).
-- [posTagger.sh](./posTagger.sh): Tag parts of speech of each token in a line of text or an article (see [Penn Treebank tag set](https://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html) for legend of token types), also see https://nlp.stanford.edu/software/tagger.shtml.
-- [chunker.sh](./chunker.sh): Text chunking by dividing a text or an article into syntactically correlated parts of words, like noun groups, verb groups.
-You apply this feature on the tagged parts of speech text or article.
-Apply chunking on a text already tagged by PoS tagger.
-Also see https://nlpforhackers.io/text-chunking/.

-All the above check if the respective model(s) exist and downloads them accordingly into the `shared` folder.

 ## Exploring NLP concepts